Pinafore/cl1-hw/lr_speech/README.md

    each utterance, you'll z-score each feature across all of the utterances.

-3. Create a logistic regression model with a softmax/sigmoid activation function, using a network with just an input and an output layer.
+3. Create a logistic regression model with a softmax/sigmoid activation function, using a network with one linear layer.
 To make unit tests work, we had to initialize a member of the SimpleLogreg class.
 Replace the none object with an [appropriate nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html).